JohnScience/execute_evcxr/README.md

 * Due to the last three limitations above, the developer might need to annotate every macro invocation that eventually expands to ["items"](https://doc.rust-lang.org/reference/items.html) using `#[expands_only_to_items]` attribute.
 Otherwise, they will be placed inside main function.
 Luckily, the most common macros do **not** require the attribute and in many cases even if the macros do expands to ["items"](https://doc.rust-lang.org/reference/items.html) in the `main()`, the binary crate can still work as expected.

+* Execution speed of the scripts is bounded to building them anew, including downloading dependencies from the internet.
+It can be a wise idea to set up caching.
+The library author hasn't faced the need for caching, yet.

 # For library developers

 This is a [README](https://en.wikipedia.org/wiki/README) for library users.
 There's a separate [DEV-README.md](https://github.com/JohnScience/execute_evcxr/blob/main/DEV-README.md) with information that can be relevant only to library developers.